laitifranz/S-liPrompts-extension/README.md

 - Added label smoothing option

-> Note: As the original project was split in two different repository, one for training and one for evaluation, I have decided not to pull request on the original repository but made a separate one.
+> Note: As the original project was split in two different repository, one for training and one for evaluation, I have decided not to pull request on the original repository but instead made a separated one.

 ## Environment setup
 Create the virtual environment for S-Prompts.
 Tested on Python 3.9 and NVIDIA GPU A30 with MIG partition 6 GB memory.

 ```
+python -m venv s-prompts-env
+source s-prompts-env/bin/activate
-python -m pip install -r requirements.txt
+pip install -r requirements.txt
 ```

 ## Dataset preparation